bUnit-dev/bUnit/MIGRATION.md

 # Migration Guide `v1` to `v2`
 This document describes the changes that need to be made to migrate from bUnit 1.x to 2.x.

+## Renamed all `RenderComponent` and `SetParametersAndRender` to `Render`

+To make the API more consistent, `RenderComponent` and `SetParametersAndRender` methods have been renamed to `Render`.

 ## Removal of `ComponentParameter` and method using them

-Using `ComponentParameter` and factory methods to create them is not recommend in V1 and have now been removed in V2.
-Instead, use the strongly typed builder pattern that enables you to pass parameters to components you render.
+Using the `ComponentParameter` type and related factory methods is not recommended in V1 and have now been removed in V2.
+Instead, use the strongly typed builder pattern that enables you to pass parameters to components you render or write your tests in .razor files.
+Go to https://bunit.dev/docs/providing-input/passing-parameters-to-components to learn more.

 ## Change default "WaitFor" timeout